HEENEY MARINA WILL OPEN BOAT RAMP

 If you are planning to launch your boat this season, please be aware that you will need to have it inspected

 ZEBRA or QUAGGA MUSSEL INVASION,

-LAUNCHING BOATS IS ONLY ALLOWED AT THE HEENEY MARINA AND MCDONALD FLATS (WHEN OPEN).
+LAUNCHING BOATS IS ONLY ALLOWED AT THE HEENEY MARINA AND BIG GREEN OR MCDONALD FLATS (WHEN OPEN).